EBI-Metagenomics/mgnify-web/README.md

 ```

 There are **two** Docker-Compose setups available (for local development – these are NOT used in production).
-The primary docker-compose.yml creates an environment with MySQL.
+The docker-compose.yml creates an environment with MySQL (not recommended for most use cases).
 The lighter weight docker-compose-lite.yml create an environment backed by Sqlite.
 We are migrating towards the latter option.

+There is a `Makefile`, targeting the MySQL docker containers.
+There is a `Taskfile.yml` targeting the Sqlite setup.
+Again, the latter is recommended unless you really need to work on MySQL-specific things.

+Note that MySQL is used on GitHub actions for CI, since it better matches the production setup of this API at EBI.

 #### API DB